GloriaMoraaRiechi/COMP841-FinalProject/README.md

 Routing in physical design is the process of connecting logic gates with wires while minimizing wire length and avoiding design rule violations.
 This project frames routing as a two-player cooperative game between two CNN agents:

-- **Cleaner** — identifies the net most responsible for routing conflicts and removes it
+- **Cleaner**: identifies the net most responsible for routing conflicts and removes it
-- **Router** — re-routes the removed net using a REINFORCE-trained policy guided by MCTS at inference
+- **Router**: re-routes the removed net using a REINFORCE-trained policy guided by MCTS at inference

 ## Architecture